 Week 9 Cyberattack Digest 2019 – Fortnite, Palisades Park, WinPot malware and others

-We have prepared for you a new portion of cyber news in our week 9 cyber attack digest.
+We have prepared for you a new portion of cyber news in our week 9 cyberattack digest.
 Enjoy, please!

 Free show tickets sold by hackers

-by Infosecurity Magazine – 4 March 2019
+by Infosecurity Magazine – 4 March, 2019

 The show was supposed to be free to all Fortnite players.
-Still this fact did not stop scammers from attempting to sell tickets to the concert.
+Still, this fact did not stop scammers from attempting to sell tickets to the concert.
 Malefactors put tickets for sale on Twitter.
 What is more, even those who purchased the tickets tweeted that they were thrilled to have done this.
 Experts emphasized that the chat aspect of the scam was particularly disserving as the majority of Fortnite players are young people.

-Palisades Park recoveres $200,000
+Palisades Park recovers $200,000

-by northjersey.com – 28 February 2019
+by northjersey.com – 28 February, 2019

 A $200,000 insurance check was handed to the Borough Council on Tuesday by Ezio Altamura, the town’s risk manager from Otterstedt Insurance.
 “This is an advancement to help soften the burden.
 We still anticipate getting all of the missing money back,” commented Dave Lorenzo, the borough administrator.
 Later on, a Mariner’s Bank investigation revealed that the money was accessed and authorized through the borough’s systems and there was no breach of the bank’s data.

 ATM jackpotting malware tricks users

-by SC Media – 20 February 2019
+by SC Media – 20 February, 2019

 Cybercriminals have introduced something new to the ATM jackpotting with a malware variant called WinPot.
 The malware includes a slot machine-like interface that easily tricks victims.
 The screen running a malware displays cassettes and has a reel numbered 1 to 4, while 4 is the max number of cash-out cassettes in an ATM.
-There is also a SPIN button along the number of bank notes in each cassette.
+There is also a SPIN button along the number of banknotes in each cassette.
 When a user presses the button the ATM dispenses cash from the corresponding cassette.